Sharon Kinne: Escape

-Current status
+Fugitive from justice

 Sharon's arrest and conviction in Mexico had implications for the status of her Missouri legal entanglements.
 Because she was being held in Mexico on October 26, 1964—the scheduled date for her fourth trial in the murder of her husband—her US$25,000 bond was revoked on that date.
 Although the United Bond Insurance Company, which had posted the bond, argued that paperwork irregularities rendered the issuance of her bail illegal, the court ordered the company to forfeit the bond.
-Sharon was reportedly concerned about the monetary implications of this forfeiture: "I could always use the money"; the Altus, Oklahoma, Time-Democrat quoted her as saying: "I don't intend to spend all my life in jail".
+Sharon was reportedly concerned about the monetary implications of this forfeiture: "I could always use the money"; the Altus, Oklahoma, Times-Democrat quoted her as saying: "I don't intend to spend all my life in jail."

 A US$30,000 supersedeas bond was issued in August 1965 as the United Bond Insurance Company continued to dispute the payment of Sharon's original US$25,000 bond.
 The supersedeas bond allowed the company to defer payment of the US$25,000 bond until a ruling on the matter was handed down by the Missouri Supreme Court, but when that court upheld the bond's forfeiture, the US$25,000 was paid to the State of Missouri in October 1965.
-The United Bond Insurance Company later filed suit against Sharon's family to recover the cost of the bail, lawyer's fees, and searching for Sharon after her escape.
+The United Bond Insurance Company later filed suit against Sharon's family to recover the cost of the bail, lawyer's fees and manhunt for Sharon after her escape.

-Shortly before her scheduled Missouri trial date, Sharon's Missouri counsel filed a motion to change the venue of any eventual fourth trial in the death of James Kinne, claiming that news coverage of the Kinne case had so prejudiced residents of Jackson County against Sharon that it would be impossible for her to get a fair trial there.
+Shortly before her scheduled Missouri trial date, Sharon's Missouri counsel filed a motion to change the venue of any eventual fourth trial in the death of her husband, claiming that news coverage of the case had so prejudiced residents of Jackson County against Sharon that it would be impossible for her to get a fair trial there.

 When Sharon failed to appear for the fourth trial, a warrant was issued for her arrest in October 1964.
-It is still outstanding 57 years later, making it the oldest outstanding murder warrant known to exist in the Kansas City area.
-Sharon's status in the Mexican system also remains outstanding, though authorities have pointed out that at the time of her escape, jailbreak was not a crime under Mexican law; if she were re-captured there, she would have only to serve out the remainder of her outstanding sentence.
+It was still outstanding at the time of her death, making it the oldest outstanding murder warrant known to exist in the Kansas City area.
+Sharon's status in the Mexican system also remained outstanding, though authorities pointed out that at the time of her escape, jailbreak was not a crime under Mexican law; if she were re-captured there, she would have only had to serve out the remainder of her outstanding sentence.